hardik47278/WealthMind-Agentic-Portfolio-Intelligence-Platform/README.md

 The LLM is responsible for generating a candidate answer, while the verification layer independently determines whether that answer can be trusted.

 This separation is especially important in financial applications, where a fluent but incorrect numerical answer can be more dangerous than an explicit abstention.

+Upstream Blackout & Offline Handling

+A major reliability challenge was handling upstream LLM/API blackouts.
+The system should not fail immediately when the upstream service becomes temporarily unavailable.

+We handled this through retry with exponential backoff and an offline execution path.

+Exponential Backoff

+For transient upstream failures, requests are retried with increasing delays rather than repeatedly hitting the unavailable service.

+Upstream Request
+      ↓
+    Failure
+      ↓
+   Retry #1
+      ↓
+    Wait
+      ↓
+   Retry #2
+      ↓
+   Longer Wait
+      ↓
+   Retry #3
+      ↓
+  ┌───────┴────────┐
+  ↓                ↓
+Success          Failure
+  ↓                ↓
+Continue      Offline / Fallback

+The delay increases between attempts, reducing unnecessary pressure on an unavailable upstream service.

+Conceptually:

+delay = base_delay

+for attempt in range(max_retries):
+    try:
+        return call_upstream()

+    except TransientError:
+        sleep(delay)
+        delay *= 2

+return fallback_or_offline_path()

+This protects the system from repeatedly hammering an unavailable upstream dependency.

+Offline Handling

+Because the assessment environment could operate without reliable upstream connectivity, we also supported an offline execution path.

+The offline mode relies on the locally available:

+- Book data
+- Market data
+- Local tools
+- Local configuration
+- Available model/LLM gateway

+This allows the core analysis workflow to continue without depending entirely on live external services.

+Request
+   ↓
+Upstream Available?
+   │
+ ┌─┴─────────┐
+ ↓           ↓
+YES          NO
+ ↓           ↓
+Normal       Retry
+Flow         + Backoff
+             ↓
+        Still Unavailable?
+             ↓
+        Offline Path
+             ↓
+       Local Execution

+Why This Matters

+A production-oriented agentic system must handle infrastructure failures separately from reasoning failures.

+An upstream blackout should result in:

+retry → backoff → fallback/offline execution → controlled failure or abstention

+rather than:

+upstream failure → agent failure → fabricated answer

+The key principle is:

+«Infrastructure failure must never be converted into a hallucinated answer.»